someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-cloudwatch-alarms.md

      cleanup_pool_size: 16
    ```

-   When cleanup is enabled, marked resources will be deleted as a part of the `collect_and_cleanup` [workflow](../../concepts/automation/workflow.md), which runs each hour by default.
+   When cleanup is enabled, marked resources will be deleted as a part of the [`collect_and_cleanup`](../../concepts/collect_and_cleanup/index.md), which runs each hour by default.

    :::tip